brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 SpecialK
 ======
-SpecialK has 2 major Windows performance benefits:
+A "universal" Windows mod akin to ReShade, SpecialK has 2 major performance benefits:

 - A "smart" frame limiter that reduces stutter, eliminates tearing, saves power, and saves CPU TDP to boost when needed.
 It even works in conjuction with VRR or Nvidia Reflex.

-- A OpenGL-to-DirectX11 wrapper called OpenGL-IK that eliminates Minecraft's windowed mode overhead, and enables other features (like auto-HDR).
+- A OpenGL-to-DirectX11 wrapper called OpenGL-IK that eliminates Minecraft's windowed mode overhead, and enables other features (like auto-HDR or a resizable borderless window).

 Download it here: https://wiki.special-k.info/en/SpecialK/Tools